This quickstart shows you how to create a small App Engine app that displays a short message.

-Change to the directory that contains the sample code:
+Change to the directory that contains the sample code.

 This example uses Bundler to run the Hello World app on your local computer:

-Install dependencies for this project by entering the following command:
+Install dependencies for this project:

-Start a local web server:
+Start a local web server.

 bundle exec ruby app.rb -p 8080

-In your web browser, enter the following address:
+In your web browser, enter:

+The Hello World message from the sample app displays on the page.
 In your terminal window, press Ctrl+C to exit the web server.